svrooij/node-xiaomi2mqtt/README.md

 ### Device list

 At this moment is seems impossible to retrieve the device name for all subdevices from the gateway.
 If you want to have decent names for your devices, you'll have to create a json file that looks like this, and tell xiaomi2mqtt to use it with the `-d [filename-here]` argument.
+[Apparently](https://github.com/svrooij/node-xiaomi2mqtt/issues/4#issuecomment-347706853) this file needs the be called `something.json`, because of the way it parses this file.

 ```JSON
 {